On This Page:

 You will be asked to take part in therapy sessions throughout the day.
 Therapy helps you to live life on your own terms.
 The aim of therapy is to help you cope with your issues in healthier ways.
 You will also gain the coping skills to help you with this aim.

-Therapies are made up of group and one-to-one sessions.
+Addiction therapies are made up of group and one-to-one sessions.
 Group therapy gives you the skills to learn from others’ past experience.
 One-to-one therapy lets you talk about your own problems with a therapist privately.

 Drug rehab varies in length because it is designed around each person’s needs.
 When you begin your telephone assessment prior to rehab in Cheshire, our admissions coordinator will ask you a series of questions.
 These questions are about the nature of your addiction.
 The answers you give help us to find a suitable programme length.